-Taking your pet to Europe after Brexit
+Taking your pet to Europe and Northern Ireland after Brexit

 We've compiled everything you need to know about taking your pet abroad.
 Find out more about pet passports, vaccinations and returning to the UK.

 Pet travel documentation for Europe and Northern Ireland after Brexit

 This information applies to people travelling with their pet cats, ferrets or dogs, including assistance dogs.
 If you're travelling with any other pets you should check the national rules of the country that you are planning to visit for information on entry conditions.